 The Committees of Temple Avodah

-If you are interested in joining any of the Committees or sub-Committees listed -- or even if you just want to attend a meeting and see what it is all about -- please contact the Chairperson listed or call the Temple office at 516.766.6809 and leave a message for the Committee Chairperson.
+If you are interested in joining any of the Committees or sub-Committees listed — or even if you just want to attend a meeting and see what it is all about — please email or contact the Temple office at 516.766.6809 and leave a message for the Committee Chairperson.
 The Chairperson(s) are listed below.
 Meetings of Committees are also located on our Temple Website Calendar for your convenience.

-This is your Temple, and we welcome your participation, your ideas, your enthusiam and your assistance!
+This is your Temple, and we welcome your participation, your ideas, your enthusiasm and your assistance!

 Beautification /Landscaping Committees